Skip to Content

 Don’t worry!
 You can still make amazing cakes using a box mix even without the eggs.
 Here are a few perfect ways to replace eggs in a cake mix.

 Eggs actually play a lot of important roles in cake, the first being that they add structure.
-When the eggs bake inside the cake batter, the proteins in the cake coagulate, helping to create the overall structure of the cake.
+When the eggs bake inside the cake batter, the proteins in the cake coagulate, helping to create the cake’s structure.

-Not enough eggs and the cake may be too soft and flat (use these tips to make your cake rise higher).
-Too many eggs and the cake will be tough and chewy.
+If you don’t add enough eggs, the cake may be too soft and flat (use these tips to make your cake rise higher).
+On the contrary, too many eggs will make the cake tough and chewy—I did that more times than I can count!

-Eggs also add to the overall flavor of the cake.
-The yolk of the egg has a good amount of fat which makes the batter taste rich and smooth.
+Aside from the structure, eggs also add to the overall flavor of the cake.
+The yolk has a good amount of fat which makes the batter taste rich and smooth.

 How to Substitute Eggs in a Cake Mix